 Over time, the Financial Accounting and Reporting section of the CPA Exam has received a lot of qualifiers: it has been called the hardest, the easiest, the longest, and the most inclusive exam section.
 With such varying opinions about the FAR CPA Exam section, the best route by which to come to your own conclusions about FAR before you actually take it is by learning the facts for yourself.
-To properly prepare to pass the CPA Exam, you need to know the characteristics of the current and coming versions of the FAR CPA Exam section.
+To properly prepare to pass the CPA Exam, you need to know the characteristics of the FAR CPA Exam section.

 FAR CPA Exam Section Content